Finding Answers to Questions

 A valuable skill to learn early is knowing where to get accurate information when you need it, and who to ask for help if you have a problem.
 We offer several tips:

 - On campus, the Residence Life staff are helpful sources of information and referral.
 RAs or CAs will introduce themselves soon after you move in, and you may also want to visit the coordinators in the area Residence Life offices.

 - Since many students use the HUB-Robeson Cultural Center (HUB) between classes as a place to eat, study, or talk with friends, it's helpful to know about the services offered by the HUB-Robeson Information Center personnel.
 The HUB-Robeson Information Center staff is well informed about campus events and activities.
 They sell CATA bus tokens, lend the Pittsburgh Post-Gazette newspaper, and is one of the campus receptacles for lost and found.
 The HUB-Robeson Information Desk is open seven days a week, 7:30 a.m. to midnight Sunday through Thursday and 8:00 a.m. to 2:00 a.m. on Friday and Saturday.
 The HUB-Robeson Center is open 24 hours a day during the semester.

 - Consult the Student Guide to General University Policies and Rules for information about the code of conduct, discipline system, and facilities use.

 Academic policies: www.psu.edu/ufs/policies

-Other sources of information, which you may want, include those on student clubs and organizations, health education issues and religious worship activities.
+Other sources of information include those on student clubs and organizations, health education issues and religious worship activities.

 - The Office of Health Promotion and Wellness staff provide alcohol and marijuana intervention programs, HIV testing, nutrition counseling and tobacco cessation programs.